crispyfalafel/COMMgroup4/docs/navigation-structure.md

 **Resolution**: The number of pixels that is displayed on the screen.
 Commonly used resolutions are 720p, 1080p, 4K, etc.

+**Screen Share**: A feature that lets the user show a specific program or everything on their display screen to the other participants in a meeting.

 **Video Filter**: Special effects that can be added to your webcam output.

 **Virtual Background**: A background that replaces the background of your webcam output through the use of background removal software or a green screen.